 Birmingham FC stats begin with their record appearance maker.
 Gil Merrick made 551 appearances between 1946 and 1959.
 Only one other player in Birmingham City history has made over 500 appearances for the club, Frank Womack made 515 appearances from 1908 to 1928.

 Birmingham City’s all time leading goalscorer is Joe Bradford.
 Bradford scored 267 in 445 appearances between 1920 and 1935.
 Bradford is the only player in Birmingham history to score over 200 goals for the club, but five others scored over one hundred.
 These are Trevor Francis (133 goals), Peter Murphy (127 goals), Fred Wheldon (116 goals), George Briggs (107 goals) and Billy Jones (102 goals).

-Birmingham City’s record transfer signing is Nikola Zigic, bought for £6 million from Valencia in 2010.
+Birmingham City’s record transfer signing is Jota, bought for more than £6 million from Brentford in 2017.
 The highest transfer fee Birmingham have received is £6.7 million, a fee paid by Liverpool for Jermaine Pennant in 2006.

 Birmingham also received the first £1 million transfer fee when the club sold Trevor Francis to Nottingham Forest.